Pretendian: Background

 In the United States, Indigenous identity fraud often involves an individual falsely and publicly claiming to be Native American.
 In Canada, indigenous identity fraud can involve a person falsely and publicly claiming to be a First Nations person, to be Métis, or to be Inuit.
 Indigenous identity fraud is considered an extreme form of cultural appropriation, especially if a pretendian asserts that they can represent and speak for communities from which they do not originate.

 In April 2018, APTN National News in Canada investigated how pretendians – in the film industry and in real life – promote "stereotypes, typecasting, and even, what is known as 'redface'."
 In 2019, Rebecca Nagle (Cherokee Nation) wrote the following for High Country News:

 Pretendians perpetuate the myth that Native identity is determined by the individual, not the tribe or community, directly undermining tribal sovereignty and Native self-determination.
 To protect the rights of Indigenous people, pretendians...must be challenged and the retelling of their false narratives must be stopped.

 In 2020, United States Poet Laureate Joy Harjo (Mvskoke) wrote:

 We ... have had to contend with an onslaught of what we call 'Pretendians', that is, non-Indigenous people assuming a Native identity.
 DNA tests are setting up other problems involving those who discover Native DNA [sic] in their bloodline.
 When individuals assert themselves as Native when they are not culturally Indigenous, and if they do not understand their tribal nation's history or participate in their tribal nation's society, who benefits?
 Not the people or communities of the identity being claimed.
 It is hard to see this as anything other than an individual's capitalist claim, just another version of a colonial offense.

+Jordan Molot of Concordia University, citing the sociologist Megan Scribe, has written that "settler moves to indigeneity" are common in multiple settler-colonial societies, perceiving a link between "the “Pretendian” phenomenon seen in North America" and "Zionist claims of indigeneity in Israel".
+One example of the problem is seen with the Cherokee people, where in 2020, the total combined population of the three federally recognized Cherokee tribal nations in the United States was over 460,000, but people in the US who self-identified as "Cherokee" in the 2020 U.S. census was over 1.5 million.

 Related terms

 Additional slang terms have emerged from the term "pretendian".
 A "defendian" is a person who defends pretendians, while a "Karendian" is a person who calls out pretendians.
-A "descendian" is a person with distant Indigenous ancestry who is not a member of the Indigenous nation which they claim to be affiliated with.
+A "descendian" is a person with distant Indigenous ancestry who is not a member of the Indigenous nation with which he or she claims to be affiliated.